altocodenl/tagaway/readme.md

 - Other
    - Check lifecycle of pics bucket in S3.
    - Disable THP for redis.
-   - Check graceful app shutdown on mg restart.
+   - Check graceful app shutdown on mg restart: wait for S3 uploads and ongoing uploads
    - Downgrade read ECONNRESET errors priority?
    - Test for maximum capacity.
    - Security: figure out workaround for package-lock with nested dependencies that are not pegged.